PatrickGWilliams/patrick-williams.com/ansible/README.md

 # Ansible configuration for [patrick-williams.com](https://patrick-williams.com).

 This directory uses Ansible to initialize and configure the server to run my website.
-It also includes a Python script that runs daily, using Selenium to check which words the New York Times Spelling Bee puzzle will accept for that day.
-It is located [here](/../../blob/main/ansible/roles/patsite/files/wordChecker/NYTTester.py).
 First I put the domain name (patrick-williams.com) in the inventory file in the initialize group.
 I then run:
 ```bash
 ansible-playbook --private-key /path/to/private/key initailize.yml